-550 communities in Virginia
+550 Assisted Living Communities in Virginia

 Virginia is for lovers, and it's not too shabby for seniors either.
 Senior living in the Old Dominion State is as varied as the climate and the terrain.
 Virginia was the largest of the original 13 colonies, and as such, its land spreads out from the lush coastal areas to the inland foothills and beyond, to the granite peaks of the Fall Line, where the world-famous Appalachian Trail lures hundreds of thousands of out-of-state visitors a year.
 Virginia bills itself as the home of presidents, and the state's role in American history goes far beyond even that impressive boast.
 In the modern era, Virginia offers its aging citizens lots of open space, exciting cityscapes, fun beaches and historic sites where you can connect with generations of past Americans who shaped the country's politics and society for centuries.